 IRM combines elements of corporate governance, cyber risk management and compliance into a singular, comprehensive approach.
 It’s designed to be streamlined and efficient, introducing automation, cross-departmental solutions and new best practices to guarantee the collaboration of the entire organization.

-IRM has many elements in common with existing strategies relevant to your organization, such as governance and compliance.
-So what are the benefits of an IRM approach?
+An integrated risk management strategy has many elements in common with existing strategies relevant to your organization, such as governance and compliance.
+So what are the benefits of an integrated risk management approach?
 And how does IRM work with third-party risk management?

 - Saving time with automation.
 While automation isn’t necessarily a part of every IRM approach, one hallmark of IRM is saving time and improving efficiency—and automation is a great way to achieve this.
-With the right automated tools, you can quickly screen for potential vulnerabilities, identify threats based on triggers and possibly take immediate action in response to issues.
+With the right automated tools, you can quickly screen for potential vulnerabilities, identify threats based on triggers and possibly take action in response to issues.
 Whatever your approach is, you’ll be working actively to save costs and reduce wasted time.
 This is especially useful if you work with hundreds or thousands of vendors.

 2. Assessment.
 With assessment, you must identify, evaluate and prioritize different risks facing your organization, as well as your third-party vendors.
 This is a proactive element in your strategy, requiring you to anticipate and research potential threats.